-About the Department
+About our Department

 The Dalhousie University Department of Philosophy is one of the most active philosophy departments in Canada.
 Our program encourages independent thinking; makes us more thoughtful, tolerant citizens; and will prepare you for any career because philosophy is the ultimate transferable skill.
-No matter what your major, philosophy courses deepen your understanding of the world
+No matter what your major, philosophy courses deepen your understanding of the world.

 Our Friday colloquium is an eagerly anticipated forum where faculty, students and those interested present ideas and to engage in lively philosophical exchange.

-News and Events
+Department News and Events

 Picture L-R) Francoise Baylis, Chike Jeffers, Michael Hymers, Duncan MacIntosh, Kirstin Borgerson, Greg Scherkoske.